Harvard Plate Collection M44

 Project Status

 There are over 500,000 glass photographic plates in the Harvard Plate stacks, exposed in both the northern and southern hemispheres between 1885 and 1993.
 This 100 year coverage is a unique resource for studying temporal variations in the universe.
 Because there are so many plates, our first plan was to use commercial flatbed scanners instead of the traditional scanning microdensitometer.
-Because that method was also too slow, we have built a specialized scanner, funded in part by grant AST-0407380 from the National Science Foundation.
+Because that method was also too slow, we have built a specialized scanner.

 A Microsoft WMV format video (9.4 MB) shows the scanner in operation.

-We have currently performed 7174 plate scans of 7026 unique plates.
-Click on the thumbnail to the left to view the current sky coverage.
-We have successfully performed accurate World Coordinate Systems fits for 7012 of these plates.
-As of June, 2008 the WCS fitting procedure procedure was upgraded to use the astrometry.net software in conjunction with Doug Mink's WCSTools
+We have currently performed 57144 plate scans of 57019 unique plates.
+Click on the thumbnails to the left to view the current sky coverage in equatorial and galactic coordinates.
+We have successfully performed accurate World Coordinate Systems (WCS) fits for 56581 of these plates.
+Multiple exposure fitting provides us with 63178 sets of WCS coordinates.
+As of June, 2008 the WCS fitting procedure procedure was upgraded to use the astrometry.net software in conjunction with Jessica Mink's WCSTools

 A parallel effort is underway to digitize the key logbook information necessary for processing the plates.
-As of May, 2007, volunteer George Champine has completed imaging 79,470 pages from 813 logbooks and unbound sheets.
-Volunteers at the American Museum of Natural History in New York City are now helping us digitize these images.
-When combined with previous work to digitize the card catalog and transcriptions performed in India, we now have plate centers for 208,447 plates.
+In May, 2007, the late George Champine completed imaging 79,470 pages from 813 logbooks and unbound sheets.
+Volunteers locally and at the American Museum of Natural History in New York City are now helping us transcribe these images.
+When combined with previous work to transcribe the card catalog and experiments with commercial transcriptions, we now have plate centers for 325,845 plates.

-Except for the photometry, the database and the logbook images may be accessed from this site.
+Except for photometry outside the M44 region, the database and the logbook images may be accessed from this site.
 We regret that access to the scanned data is not yet fully implemented.

 Current Scanning Progress